@synth_cinema: Monster Bites - Mysterious Islands

 KING KONG VS GODZILLA (1962)

-Another poorly designed creature feature, this time spoiling both the original Godzilla design and the features of King Kong.
+Time for another poorly designed creature feature, spoiling both the original Godzilla design and the facial features of King Kong.
 The former would at least get a decent face lift in Mothra vs Godzilla while Kong... well he looks different but just as bad in King Kong Escapes.
 Still, what a title.
-They get a lot of the basics right, with time spent on the typical Godzilla destruction and military battles, while a lot of scenes are given to the whole Kong as an island god idea.
-Why are they fighting, and how?
-The scale differences should be notable.
+They get a lot of the basics right, with time spent on the typical Godzilla destruction and military battles, while a lot of scenes are given to the usual Kong as an island god idea.
+Why are they fighting, and more importantly how?
+The differences in scale should be notable.
 But like the whole parenthood thing it's best not to worry about it.
-It's all pretty shoddy and ramshackle but that's part of the fun.
+It's all pretty ramshackle but that's part of the fun.

-Especially when it's obvious that once again this was a production where the monsters changed but the script didn't, and so Frankenstein's monster was dropped... but the lighting related powers were left in.
-To relay every instance of this and how each film is connected would take some time.
-The actual storyline involves a bizarre parody of television marketing, as pharmaceutical company head Mr. Tako (Ichirō Arishima) decides he needs a monster as the 'sponsor' for his company.
+The shoddy nature of the production is extends to the script.
+Once again this was a production where the monsters changed but the story didn't, and so Frankenstein's monster was swapped for Kong... but the lightning related powers were left in.
+To discuss every instance of this and how each film is connected would take some time.
+The actual plot involves a bizarre parody of television marketing, as pharmaceutical company head Mr. Tako (Ichirō Arishima) decides he needs a monster his company can 'sponsor'.
 Like a mascot?
 One that goes on citywide rampages?
-It's odd but it's entertaining and the US version is to be avoided for cuts to this storyline amongst other changes.
+It's odd, but it's entertaining.
+Just avoid the US version which is cut down and re-edited.

-As for the big attraction itself, both title creatures get enough to do with Kong battling an octopus and having to be subdued by some kind of local wine.
-Maybe that's why he looks so hung over in the Toho's second King Kong movie.
-Godzilla fights through the same old Saber jets and electricity death traps as you'd expect.
-If only his design and his body language weren't so off putting.
-The finale is what you'd expect but Godzilla's weird clapping hands and excited movements are just weird.
-Still this is early days, only the second monster brawl in the series and the first in colour.
+As for the big attraction itself both of the title creatures get enough to do.
+Kong battles an octopus and has to be subdued by some kind of local wine, perhaps explaining why he looks so hung over in the Toho's second King Kong movie.
+Meanwhile Godzilla fights through the same old armoured vehicles and electricity death traps as you'd expect.
+If only his design and his body language weren't so peculiar.
+The finale is what you'd expect but Godzilla's clapping hands and excited movements are just weird.
+Still, this is early days, only the second monster brawl in the series, and the first Godzilla in colour.
 The next two instalments would nail this formula.

 3/5